Known as George

 - 22-28th Sept.
 The pursuit to the Strumica valley.

 - 30th Sept.
 Hostilities with Bulgaria ceasedThe Division in the area of Trnovo.
 The Division was ordered in early November to move to Gallipoli to occupy the Dardanelles forts.
-On 14 November 85th Brigade arrived at Constantinople and Divisional HQ was established at Chanak.
+On 14 November 85th Brigade arrived at Constantinople and a Divisional HQ was established at Chanak.

 - 12th Nov.
 Embarked on troopship home, Home 19th Dec 1918